 Trevon Moehrig is expected to last until the second round, yet it’d make sense for the defending champs to take him.
 Moehrig can play either safety spot alongside Antoine Winfield, but with Jordan Whitehead still in the fold, the Horned Frogs star has the skill set and ball production to fill in at slot cornerback.

-In Round 2, we have an inexperienced but high-upside interior defender in Tommy Togiai out of Ohio State.
-His flashes of dominance are more than intriguing enough to take a flier on, and there’s even a chance Togiai could start over William Gholston at some point during the 2021 campaign.
-Beyond this next season, the future up front between Gholston and Ndamukong Suh is cloudy, so Togiai fits a need here, too.
+Tufele could start over William Gholston at some point during the 2021 campaign, too.
+Beyond this next season, the future up front between Gholston and Ndamukong Suh is cloudy, so Tufele fits a real need here.

 Saving the most interesting for last: Kellen Mond enters the fold as the chief candidate to be Brady’s heir apparent.
 Although Mond has the fleet feet of a dual-threat QB, he’s well-versed in a pro-style offense from his time at Texas A&M, and nearly led the Aggies to the College Football Playoff last season.

 Texas A&M didn’t have the best supporting cast to flank Mond in the SEC.
 In Tampa Bay, he’d have an absolutely loaded cast of skill players in Mike Evans and Chris Godwin to throw to in the coming years.
 He should have a couple seasons to learn from TB12, which should set Mond up for success in the NFL.